micro-os-plus/eclipse-demo-projects/f0discovery-blinky-micro-os-plus/scripts/README.md

 For those who insist on native Windows, separate PowerShell scripts would be required, but considering Microsoft's move towards Linux, this would probably not be worth the effort.
 Anyway, if you manage to create them, please consider improving your karma and contribute them back to the community.

+## Prerequisites

+To run these scripts it is necessary to first download the [`xpacks/scripts`](https://github.com/xpacks/scripts) project, as explained in the project README.

 ## generate.sh

 Recreate the content of the `generated` folder.